 Washington State Legislative Internships

-Each intern will keep and submit a weekly journal to the faculty sponsor on a regular basis and submit a portfolio of all materials related to legislative work upon faculty request.
+Each intern will keep a weekly journal that is submitted to the faculty sponsor regularly and a portfolio of all materials related to legislative work submitted upon faculty request.
 During regular in-capitol seminars, Evergreen interns will confer with colleagues and the faculty sponsor to address challenges and reflect upon their experiences.
 Each intern will translate his or her activities in the internship into analytic and reflective writing about what they are learning and implications of the work by producing a minimum of three short essays per quarter.
-Students will also write a self-evaluation at the end of each quarter.
-At the conclusion of the legislative session during spring quarter, interns will produce a substantial integrative essay and meet with colleagues in person to review and reflect upon their legislative internship experience.
+Students will also write a self-evaluation at the end of the quarter.
+At the conclusion of the legislative session, interns will produce a substantial integrative essay and meet with colleagues in person to review and reflect upon their legislative internship experience.

 community studies, government, law, political science, public interest advocacy, public policy and social issues.

 For spring quarter, students may continue full time until the legislative session ends which will be sooner than the end of spring academic quarter.
 Students can design a contract for that shorter period of time for a proportionate share of credits, or pursue an area of interest, ideally but not necessarily related to public policy making, for a number of credits between 8 and 16, pending faculty approval.

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.

 Scheduled for: Day

 Interns meet with Evergreen faculty and internship peers on alternating weeks on the capitol campus.
 Time tbd.

 Located in: Olympia

 Students work on the state capitol campus in legislators' offices.